ryandrewjohnson/ui-router.grant/README.md

 Use the `grant.only(options)` method to allow state access to only those user's that pass the provided grant tests.

 >
 The options param can either be a single test object, or an array of test objects if there are [multiple tests]().
-Each test object requires two properties **test** (test name) and **state** (ui-router state the user will be redirected to if the test fails) property.
+A valid test object requires two properties **test** (test name) and **state** (ui-router state the user will be redirected to if the test fails) properties.

 ```javascript
 .state('admin-only', {